wp-plugins/bulletproof-security/readme.txt

 == Changelog ==

+= .47.2 =
+* Automatic .htaccess file updating on upgrade installation
+* No need to reactivate BulletProof Modes when upgrading
+* New htaccess security filter added automatically during upgrade
+* WP Dashboard Alerts - Root and wp-admin htaccess file checks
+* Lithuanian Language Translation by Vincent G from Host1Free.com
+* Enjoy!

 = .47.1 =
-* Security Patch - This is a patch version of BPS
-* An XSS vulnerability was found in BPS by SiNA Rabbani at packetstormsecurity.org
+* A very minor coding mistake - A superglobal did not have html entities escaped
+* No reported problems or issues
-* Sincere thanks to SiNA Rabbani for discovering this XSS vulnerability
+* Sincere thanks to SiNA Rabbani for discovering this coding mistake
 * Sincere thanks to Jon and Mark from WordPress.org as well for assistance

 = .47 =